kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 ### Network interface configuration

 This step will configure a public interface for Operations and Bootstrap servers.
-It is important to specify the hostname or an IP address that is visible for devices in your network.
+It is important to specify a hostname or an IP address that will be visible for devices in your network.
 This will allow various devices to communicate with the server components.

 ```bash
 $ sudo nano /etc/kaa-node/conf/kaa-node.properties